Lexicon

 via Robert Solow (1957)

 In Solow's 1957 formulation, the portion of output growth not explained by measured increases in capital and labor — a residual that Abramovitz candidly called 'a measure of our ignorance.'
-Conventionally attributed to 'technology' or 'total factor productivity,' the residual absorbs everything the production function omits, including energy conversion efficiency improvements that standard growth accounting excludes because energy's cost share (roughly 5-10% of GDP) is treated as a proxy for its output elasticity.
-The discrepancy between cost share and physical importance is what Volume II terms the billion-dollar error: when energy's true output elasticity is measured through engineering-based useful-work accounting rather than cost-share imputation, much of the residual resolves into identifiable physical causes.
+Conventionally attributed to 'technology' or 'total factor productivity,' the residual absorbs everything the production function omits, including energy conversion efficiency improvements excluded because energy's cost share (roughly 5–10% of GDP) is treated as a proxy for its output elasticity.
+The discrepancy between cost share and physical importance is the billion-dollar error: when energy's true output elasticity is measured through engineering-based useful-work accounting, much of the residual resolves into identifiable physical causes.

 Spandrel Souls